py-moneyed/py-moneyed/README.rst

 you can use pyenv_.
 After installing pyenv, install the additional plugin pyenv-implict_.

-The py-moneyed package is tested against Python 2.6, 2.7, 3.2 - 3.8
+The py-moneyed package is tested against Python 2.7, 3.5 - 3.9
-and PyPy 2.1.
+and PyPy 2 and 3

 .. _tox: http://tox.testrun.org/latest/
 .. _pyenv: https://github.com/yyuu/pyenv